magmide/magmide/essay.md

 Formally verifying the correctness of legacy systems after the fact is necessarily much more difficult than developing new tools from first principles with verification in mind.
 The only reason I can think of for the post-hoc philosophy is one of terrified pragmatism, where researchers and engineers are too scared to rethink layers that "seem to be working".
 This seems foolish to me, since we don't *actually* have any confidence those old layers are actually correct.
 If you start from the bottom and produce fully verified foundations, and every layer you stack on top is itself verified, I conjecture you can move much faster than trying to avoid or work-around bugs in existing legacy foundations.

+That work only matters once it has been applied in a way that benefits the world.

 The goal behind this project is to answer the question: what would we design if we started from scratch?
 Rok really is an attempt to lay a completely new foundation for all of computing that could be used to entirely rethink how every layer of software infrastructure works, all the way down to the raw metal.

 ## Why Do We Need More Verification?